tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

           requests: {cpu: 10m}
 ```

-With just this we have enough to write our Tiltfile.
-We'll be using the `local` function to call Bazel and `k8s_yaml` to tell Tilt about the YAML that Bazel generates.
-Let's write a function that given a Bazel target name returns the YAML for that target.
+With just this we have enough to begin our Tiltfile.
+We'll be using `local` to call Bazel and `k8s_yaml` to tell Tilt about the YAML that Bazel generates.
+Here's a function that given a Bazel target name returns the YAML for that target.

 ```python
 def bazel_k8s(target):
   return local("bazel run %s" % target)
 ```

-Easy enough, now in the main body of our Tiltfile we can call it like so:
+In the main body of our Tiltfile we can call it like so:

 ```python
 k8s_yaml(bazel_k8s(":snack-server"))